TfL sets out vision to further boost cycling by making it more diverse than ever | Transport for London

 This includes ambitious targets for installing 42,000 secure residential cycle parking spaces by 2030, funding cycle training for more than 40,000 children and 20,000 adults this year and supporting more community-led interventions.
 TfL will also be exploring the possibility of, subject to funding, adding concessionary fares to the capital’s record-breaking Santander Cycles hire scheme to support the most disadvantaged Londoners.

-Today, TfL is also launching new guidance on access barriers on shared paths through our parks and by our waterways.
+TfL also launched a new guidance on access barriers on shared paths through our parks and by our waterways.
 The guidance sets out principles of inclusivity in design to make sure shared paths are properly accessible to everyone, including disabled people, older people, pregnant women and children.

 Road danger and the fear of collisions are a major barrier to increasing cycling numbers.
 TfL and London’s boroughs have made significant progress in expanding London’s network of high-quality Cycleways in recent years.
 The expansion of the network is informed by TfL’s refreshed Strategic Cycling Analysis that highlights more potential in outer London.